FrameNet

-Frame Semantics, a theory of meaning derived from the work of Charles J. Fillmore and others, serves as the foundation for FrameNet (Fillmore 1976, 1977, 1982, 1985, Fillmore and Baker 2001, 2010).
-The fundamental notion is simple: most words' meanings may be best understood in terms of a semantic frame, which is a description of a certain kind of event, connection, or item and its actors.
-As an illustration, the idea of cooking normally requires a cook (Cook), the meal being prepared (Food), a container (Container) to store the food while it is being cooked, and a heating instrument (Heating instrument).
+FrameNet is a group of online lexical databases based upon the theory of meaning known as Frame semantics, developed by linguist Charles J. Fillmore.
+The project's fundamental notion is simple: most words' meanings may be best understood in terms of a semantic frame, which is a description of a certain kind of event, connection, or item and its actors.

+As an illustration, the act of cooking usually requires the following: a cook, the food being cooked, a container to hold the food while it is being cooked, and a heating instrument.
+Within FrameNet, this act is represented by a frame named Apply_heat, and its components (Cook, Food, Container, and Heating_instrument), are referred to as frame elements (FEs).
+The Apply_heat frame also lists a number of words that represent it, known as lexical units (LUs), like fry, bake, boil, and broil.